top of page

 Direct Treatment: We can immediately test different "compensatory strategies" (like tucking the chin) or diet textures during the study to see what works best for the patient.

-Why we prefer FEES over MBS (Modified Barium Swallow)
+Why we prefer FEES over MBSS (Modified Barium Swallow)

 While both are excellent tools, FEES offers several distinct advantages over the traditional X-ray based Modified Barium Swallow study